Hybrid Acousto-Optical Double Dressing of a Two-Level System

-Our experiments are performed on a single self-assembled indium arsenide (InAs) quantum dot in a gallium arsenide (GaAs) crystal (see Methods).
+Our experiments are performed on a single self-assembled indium arsenide (InAs) quantum dot in a gallium arsenide (GaAs) crystal.
 The quantum dot is embedded in a \textit{p-i-n} junction that enables deterministic control of its charge state via an applied bias voltage.
-We operate at a bias voltage where the dot is loaded with a single electron (Fig.~\ref{fig1}b), yielding an ideal two-level system with degenerate polarizations~\cite{Bayer:2002aa}.
-The transition linewidth is measured to be $\Gamma/2\pi=678$ MHz (Fig.~\ref{fig1}c).
+We operate at a bias voltage where the dot is loaded with a single electron [Fig.~\ref{fig1}(b)], yielding an ideal two-level system with degenerate polarizations~\cite{Bayer:2002aa}.
+The transition linewidth is measured to be $\Gamma/2\pi=678$ MHz [Fig.~\ref{fig1}(c)], about five times the lifetime-limited value of $\gamma /2\pi=134$ MHz.
 We use a continuous-wave laser to optically drive the quantum dot from free space via a confocal microscope.
-At the same time, we drive the quantum dot with a surface acoustic wave launched via an interdigital transducer lithographically defined on the surface of the GaAs crystal (Fig.~\ref{fig1}d; see Methods).
-To enhance the coupling between the quantum dot and the surface acoustic wave, we fabricate two planar Bragg reflectors that define a surface acoustic wave cavity with a quality factor $Q=12,562$ at a frequency $\omega_\text{S}/2\pi=3.53$ GHz (see Supplementary Section 1).
-The measured absorption spectra in the presence of the surface acoustic wave verify that we are in the resolved-sideband regime (Fig.~\ref{fig1}e).
-We collect the resonance fluorescence from the quantum dot via the same confocal microscope (see Methods).
+At the same time, we drive the quantum dot with a surface acoustic wave launched via an interdigital transducer lithographically defined on the surface of the GaAs crystal [Fig.~\ref{fig1}(d)].
+To enhance the coupling between the quantum dot and the surface acoustic wave, we fabricate two planar Bragg reflectors that define a surface acoustic wave cavity with a quality factor $Q=12,562$ at a frequency $\omega_\text{S}/2\pi=3.53$ GHz.
+The measured absorption spectra in the presence of the surface acoustic wave verify that we are in the resolved-sideband regime [Fig.~\ref{fig1}(e)], from which we extract a quantum-dot single-phonon coupling strength of $g_0/2\pi=6.6$ kHz.
+We collect the resonance fluorescence from the quantum dot via the same confocal microscope.
+Supplemental Material~\cite{supplement} Secs.
+S1-S3 provide details of device fabrication, characterization, and the measurement setup.